 - Wrote the Guidelines for Aquaculture that were unanimously accepted by the 39 delegates representing all of the chapters of the Sierra Club in California and Nevada at the 2016 Sierra Club’s California Nevada Regional Conservation Committee.

 - Directed the effort at the Unitarian Universalists Fellowship of San Dieguito to convert to an all-solar campus and wrote the Kitchen Guidelines to eliminate waste and reduce recycling.

 - Currently proposing a water bottle ban for the City of Del Mar.

 - Working with neighbors to protect Scripps Bluff Preserve near Dog Beach in Del Mar, CA.

-She enjoys establishing non-profits, facilitating groups, creating mission and vision statements, facilitating public forums and debates on political issues, negotiating with groups on diverse issues to reach agreements and conservation land planning in all of the places she has lived.
+She enjoys helping to establish non-profits, facilitating groups, creating mission and vision statements, facilitating public forums and debates on political issues, negotiating with groups on diverse issues to reach agreements and conservation land planning in all of the places she has lived.

-Debbie Hecht grew up a block from the ocean in Deal, New Jersey, where her love of the ocean started.
+Debbie Hecht grew up a block from the ocean in Deal, New Jersey, where her love of the ocean began.
 She enjoys reading, researching and writing.
 She is a swimmer, snorkeler, hiker, Master Gardener and tennis player.
 She lives close to the beach and is interested in water quality.
 She lives with her partner Jon Luft.
 Her son Matt Bender and wife Melanie and granddaughter Mila live in Culver City, CA. Debbie and Mila just learned to boogie-board.